LukoninDmitryPy/LukoninDmitryPy/README.md

 ### <div align="center">I'm Dmitry, a backend developer from Russia</div>

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to backend stack and related technologies

 - ⚡ Fun fact: I never use PyCharm